Editing a Data Model (CX)

 However, adding a field to one node will not automatically carry it into any other connecting nodes.
 You must add the same field to its source and to each following node to include it in your dataset output.

 Example: You added an Education field to your CSAT 2019 survey.
-To get Education into your final dataset, you need to first add it to your CSAT 2019 source, then in Union 1 and Join 2.
-The field doesn’t need to be added to Join 1 because it isn’t connected to the CSAT 2019 survey.
+To get Education into your final dataset, you need to first add it to your CSAT 2019 source, then in Union 2 and the Join.
+The field doesn’t need to be added to Union 1 because it isn’t connected to the CSAT 2019 survey.

 Attention: When mapping the same field across multiple nodes, be careful to use a consistent field type.
 For example, if your CSAT is a Number Set at the source, it should be a Number Set in any unions and joins that follow.
 If you change the type in one node, you must change it across all of the others.
 If the type differs for each version of the field, there could be unintended effects, such as certain values not carrying over.